najlaeLemrabet/FacialKeypointsDetection/README.md

 In this repository a regressor was trained to predict keypoint positions on face images, a 15 keypoints representing the various coordinates on the human face.
 The repository includes:
-- jupyter notebook containing all the steps: data loading ,data preprocessing, training, testinh
+- jupyter notebook containing all the steps: data loading ,data preprocessing, training, testing
 - Pre-trained weights
 - checkpoint file